chiayolin/em/README.md

 ...
 ```

 One of the files is the directory where every plaintext version of man(1) page is exported.
 And obviously, the one ended with the surfix `.log` is the log file.
 Note that the number followed by `em-` is the [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 The reason of putting Unix time stamp after `em-` is to prevent duplicate directories within the same directory.
-In other words, you can export the manual pages again using `em` if there's a update, without worrying about overwriting the old backup.

 License
 -------